webpack/webpack.js.org/src/content/configuration/target.md

 };
 ```

-Will cause an error.
-Webpack does not support universal target for now.
+Will cause an error. webpack does not support universal target for now.

 ### `false`